Romantic Weekend Getaways for Adventurous Couples

 If experiencing a little of Sweden’s culture fulfils your idea of a romantic getaway, the Stora Sjofallet National Park and Sapmi Nature Camp is the perfect place.
 Home to the indigenous Sami people, this alpine nature reserve above the Arctic Circle has sculpted valleys, luscious pine forests and striking mountain ridges.
 Revel in the choice of activities on offer from snowshoeing to snowmobiling to skiing.
 The real thrill is the opportunity to (glamorously) camp at the Sapmi Nature Camp, and experience Sami customs with a local Sami reindeer-herdsman.

 Finland is a true European mix, with influences from both Russia and the West.
 A third of the country lies north of the Arctic Circle, including the wilderness territory of Lapland.
-The magical forests of Syote National Park house the enchanting Iso-Syote Log Cabin Hideaway, with panoramic views over lakes and forests.
+The magical forests of Syote National Park house the enchanting Iso-Syote Winter Hideaway, with panoramic views over lakes and forests.
 With access to some of Finland’s best ski slopes, husky sledding and snowmobiling adventures, Iso-Syote is a haven for winter-sports enthusiasts.
 By night, head out on an evening snowmobile safari in pursuit of the northern lights or cosy up to a fire in a traditional log cabin.
 The remote location means that the area is free from artificial light pollution, making sightings of the aurora borealis all the more vivid.

 From the fierce wolverine, the magnificent lynx and the elusive brown bear, a trip to Kuhmo in Finland’s remote eastern wilderness allows you to leave the nature programmes at home.
 Through the ancient taiga forests and with a honey buzzard circling overhead, there is no better place to seek out these majestic animals in their natural habitat.
 Our Active Wild Brown Bear Adventure, which runs from May to September, is the perfect opportunity to experience brown bears and wild forest reindeer up close and personal.

 As the world’s largest non-continental island, Greenland enjoys dramatic scenery with rugged coastlines and massive glaciers.
 Our short breaks to Greenland are designed to give the perfect introduction to the country and pack in as much as possible.
-Our Traditional East Greenland tour in the district of Ammassalik on the east coast includes scenic views of fjords and mountains, walks through unspoiled wilderness and an exploration of the town of Tasiilaq, encircled by some of the highest mountains in Greenland.
+Our Traditional East Greenland itinerary in the district of Ammassalik on the east coast includes scenic views of fjords and mountains, walks through unspoiled wilderness and an exploration of the town of Tasiilaq, encircled by some of the highest mountains in Greenland.

 Learn about the country’s Viking heritage in the southern city of Qaqortoq.
 Follow the Stone and Man sculpture trail of rock carvings or explore the ruins of Hvalsey Church and relish in the artefacts at the museum on the historical harbour.
 The striking Disko Bay on the country’s west coast is home to one of the world’s most active glaciers and attracts the largest number of visitors to Greenland.
 For a really romantic experience, take a scenic midnight sun cruise in Disko Bay and sail amongst the icebergs.